o3de/o3de/Gems/Atom/Feature/Common/Tools/ColorGrading/readme.txt

 # create identity LUT
 ociolutimage --generate --cubesize 16 --output C:\Depot\o3de\Gems\Atom\Feature\Common\Tools\ColorGrading\Resources\LUTs\linear_16_LUT.exr

+NOTE:	ociolutimage is a OpenColorIO (ocio) app.
+O3DE does NOT currently build these, however you can build them yourself.
+		for example, we used vcpkg and cmake gui to build them locally. we intend to add a fully built integration of ocio in the future. for now, we have provided all of the LUTs below so that most users will not need the ocio tools.

 ################################
 # create base 16x16x16 LUT shaped for grading in 48-nits (LDR), in 1000-nits (HDR), 2000nits, 4000-nits